Pierre-Cng/Cylinder_section_calculator/README.md

 # Cylinder section calculator

-This tool purpose is to allow to visualize the section shape of a cylinder according to the section angle.
+This tool allows to visualize the section shape of a cylinder according to the section angle.

 ## Section shapes: